Ruun/Ruun/README.md

 Here are some ideas to get you started:-->

 ### About me;
-I'm Ruan, a computer engineering technology student from Canada with a passion for coding.
+I'm Ruan, a computer science student from Canada with a passion for coding.
 I enjoy learning new languages and frameworks, and I have a strong interest in software development.
 I believe that well-designed software is essential for the success of any application.

 <hr>